attackfrog/lattice/docs/draft.md

 ### Customization

-If you want a different number of columns than 6, add the variable `$grid-columns` to `_variables_custom.scss` with your desired value.
+If you want a different number of columns than 6, add the variable `$grid-columns` to `_variables-custom.scss` with your desired value.

 You can also customize the size of the gap between columns and rows with the `$grid-gap` variable.